-S&P rating:
+• S&P rating:

-In April 2015 Standard & Poor's confirmed Oney Banque Accord's long- and short-term ratings at A- and A-2 respectively.
-The rating's outlook was revised from stable to negative on that occasion.
+In April 2016 Standard & Poor's lowered the long-term rating of the ONEY group from A- to BBB+ with a stable outlook.
+The short-term rating is confirmed at A-2.
 It also reaffirmed the Bank's core business status with regard to Auchan Holding.